sapnasharmanaresh/blood-bank/posts/2013-12-12-makerist-funding-and-features.markdown

 <iframe src="//player.vimeo.com/video/80060403" width="600" height="337" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 We are looking forward to the road ahead with makerist with some great new features in the pipeline and hopefully more growth into new user segments and other topic areas.
 It definitely is a big pleasure for us to work on this project, especially since we are all very fond of the whole "DIY idea" ourselves - we are currently simply better with bits and pixels than with needle and thread.

+**UPDATE**<br />
+We are very proud that makerist was selected as one out of 12 startups for the ["Start-up des Jahres" award by deutsche-startups.de](http://www.deutsche-startups.de/2013/12/16/start-des-jahres-nominierung/)